UmSenhorQualquer/pyforms/tutorials/3.CodeOrganization/README.md

 # Code organization example

-On this example it will be shown how to modularize the code to facilitate the maintaince and the readability of the code.
+On this example it will be shown how to modularize your code, in a in MVC way.

-## 1. Implement our model.
+## 1. Implement the model.

 Person.py
 ```python